jnozzi/cocoadev.com/SiteContent/General/SnapzPro.markdown

-[[SnapzPro]] is a screenshot and screenmovie utility available from http://www.[[AmbrosiaSW]].com/ .
+General/SnapzPro is a screenshot and screenmovie utility available from http://www.General/AmbrosiaSW.com/ .
 It's an excellent way to make demo movies for your apps.